-The Town of Richmond has developed a Hazard Mitigation Plan to set forth guidelines of short-term and long-term actions, which will reduce the actual or potential loss of life or property from a hazardous event such as flooding, severe winter storms/extreme cold, lightning, hurricanes/Nor’easters, drought/extreme heat, dam failure, brush fires, tornadoes, earthquakes, and solar flares.
+The Town of Richmond developed a Hazard Mitigation Plan (HMP) in 2018 to set forth guidelines of short-term and long-term actions, which will reduce the actual or potential loss of life or property from a hazardous event such as flooding, severe winter storms/extreme cold, lightning, hurricanes/Nor’easters, drought/extreme heat, dam failure, brush fires, tornadoes, earthquakes, and solar flares.
 This plan was constructed using input from a variety of municipal and private stakeholders, and the general public.
 This plan serves as a guide to help the Town reduce their losses and vulnerabilities relating to natural hazards.

 During a natural disaster such as a flood or hurricane, the Town of Richmond’s Emergency Management team will respond.
 You can take steps to prepare yourself and your family for an unexpected event.
 Being prepared at home is important so that you can help ensure the health and safety of your family during an emergency or disaster.

 Choose Two Places to Meet

 - Right outside your home in case of a sudden emergency.

 - Outside your neighborhood, in case you cannot return home or are asked to evacuate.